K Provision, contingent liabilities and contingent assets

 O Foreign currency transactions and balances

 In preparing the Standalone Financial Statements of the Company, transactions in currencies other than the Company's functional currency (i.e. foreign currencies) are recognised at the rates of exchange prevailing at the dates of the transactions.
-At the end of each reporting period, monetary items
+At the end of each reporting period, monetary items denominated in foreign currencies are translated at the rates prevailing at that date.

 Monetary assets and liabilities denominated in foreign currencies are translated at INR spot rates of exchange at the reporting date.
 Exchange differences arising on settlement or translation of monetary items are recognised in the statement of profit and loss.

 Net loss relating to translation or settlement of borrowings denominated in foreign currency are reported within finance costs.
 Non-monetary items that are measured in terms of historical cost in a foreign currency are translated using the exchange rates at the dates of the initial transactions.
-Nonmonetary items measured at fair value in a foreign currency are translated using the exchange rates at the date when the fair value is determined.
+Non-monetary items measured at fair value in a foreign currency are translated using the exchange rates at the date when the fair value is determined.
 The gain or loss arising on translation of non-monetary items measured at fair value is treated in line with the recognition of the gain or loss on the change in fair value of the item (i.e., translation differences on items whose fair value gain or loss is recognised in OCI or profit or loss are also recognised in OCI or profit or loss, respectively).

-In determining the spot exchange rate to use on initial recognition of the related asset, expense or income (or part of it) on the derecognition of a nonmonetary asset or non-monetary liability relating to advance consideration, the date of the transaction is the date on which the Company initially recognises the nonmonetary asset or non-monetary liability arising from the advance consideration.
+In determining the spot exchange rate to use on initial recognition of the related asset, expense or income (or part of it) on the derecognition of a non-monetary asset or non-monetary liability relating to advance consideration, the date of the transaction is the date on which the Company initially recognises the nonmonetary asset or non-monetary liability arising from the advance consideration.
 If there are multiple payments or receipts in advance, the Company determines the transaction date for each payment or receipt of advance consideration.

-P Financial liabilities and equity instruments: Classification as debt or equity:
+P Financial liabilities and equity instruments:

 Debt and equity instruments issued by the Company are classified as either financial liabilities or as equity in accordance with the substance of the contractual arrangements and the definitions of a financial liability and an equity instrument.